sassman/rust-domain-rs/README.md

 ## What does `rust-domain` do?

-It helps your creating a `.rs` domain for your rust project from the shell.
+It helps you creating a `.rs` domain for your rust project from the shell.

 ## How does it work?